UCD-pbio-rclub/Rclub-rethinking_Julin.Maloof/Assignment_Chapter_03/Chapter-03-assignment.md

 ```

 ## 3H1
-use grid approximation to compute the posterior distrubition for the probability of a birth being a boy
+use grid approximation to compute the posterior distribution for the probability of a birth being a boy

 ```r
 p_grid <- seq(0,1,length.out = 10000)